Sleepwalking: Treatment

 There have been no clinical trials to show that any psychological or pharmacological intervention is effective in preventing sleepwalking episodes.
 Despite this, a wide range of treatments have been used with sleepwalkers.
 Psychological interventions have included psychoanalysis, hypnosis, scheduled or anticipatory waking, assertion training, relaxation training, managing aggressive feelings, sleep hygiene, classical conditioning (including electric shock), and play therapy.
 Pharmacological treatments have included tricyclic antidepressants (imipramine), an anticholinergic (biperiden), antiepileptics (carbamazepine, valproate), an antipsychotic (quetiapine), benzodiazepines (clonazepam, diazepam, flurazepam and triazolam), melatonin, a selective serotonin reuptake inhibitor (paroxetine), a barbiturate (sodium amytal) and herbs.

-There is no evidence to show that waking sleepwalkers is harmful or not, though the sleepwalker is likely to be disoriented if awakened.
+There is no evidence to show that a waking sleepwalker is harmful or not, though the sleepwalker is likely to be disoriented if awakened.

 Unlike other sleep disorders, sleepwalking is not associated with daytime behavioral or emotional problems.
 This may be because the sleepwalker's sleep is not disturbed—unless they are woken, they are still in a sleep state while sleepwalking.

 Maintaining the safety of the sleepwalker and others and seeking treatment for other sleep problems is recommended.
 Reassurance is recommended if sleepwalking is not causing any problems.
 However, if it causes distress or there is risk of harm, hypnosis and scheduled waking are recommended as treatments.